 This is the fulfillment of the prophecy, the reunion of Judah and Israel, as noted in Ezekiel 37: “The word of the LORD came again to me, saying, “Now you, son of man, take for yourself one stick and write on it, ‘For Judah and for the sons of Israel, his companions’; then take another stick and write on it,’ For Joseph, the stick of Ephraim and all the house of Israel, his companions.’
 Then put them together for yourself one to another into one stick, so that they may become one in your hand.
 And when the sons of your people speak to you, saying,’ Will you not declare to us what you mean by these?’ say to them, ‘This is what the Lord GOD says: “Behold, I am going to take the stick of Joseph, which is in the hand of Ephraim, and the tribes of Israel, his companions; and I will put them with it, with the stick of Judah, and make them one stick, and they will be one in My hand.”

 This is a brief article of the story of Rabbi Einhorn and me.
 A Taiwanese publisher used to ask me to write a book about Rabbi Einhorn.
 I discussed it with the Rabbi and got his permission.
 He also provided a lot of resources to help me.
 I will try to finish it one day.

 Stay connected to J Leaders here.

 Reprinted with permission of Points East, a publication of the Sino-Judaic Institute.

-Note from Josh Wright: Thanks to Rabbi Anson Laytner (president of the Sino-Judaic Institute), Peter Hoffman (CEO & Founder of J Leaders), and Monica Rodriguez Kuniyoshi (Board of Directors of J Leaders).
+Note from Josh Zuo: Thanks to Rabbi Anson Laytner (president of the Sino-Judaic Institute), Peter Hoffman (CEO & Founder of J Leaders), and Monica Rodriguez Kuniyoshi (Board of Directors of J Leaders).
 Your encouragement and support made this article come true.